tseemann/prokka/README.md

-# Prokka

-Rapid prokaryotic genome annotation
+# Prokka: rapid prokaryotic genome annotation

+Torsten Seemann <torsten.seemann@monash.edu>
+Victorian Bioinformatics Consortium, AUSTRALIA <http://vicbioinformatics.com>

 ##Introduction

 Whole genome annotation is the process of identifying features of interest in a set of genomic DNA sequences, and labelling them with useful information.
-Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly to produce standards-compliant output files.
+Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.

 ##Installation